bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 }
 ```

-This step I believe is what sets up that `/cloudsql/*` socket path in your container.
+That `/cloudsql/*` socket path is not yet setup within your container.

+So set it up:

-1. Go to https://console.cloud.google.com/ > Cloud Run
+1. Go to [console.cloud.google.com](https://console.cloud.google.com/) > Cloud Run
 2. Click your API
 3. Click "Edit & Deploy New Revision"
 4. Click the "Connections" tab